 Baking Soda/Vinegar Trick

 There are two simple ingredients that can turn even basic, inexpensive sheets into silky soft bedding: baking soda and vinegar.
-All you have to do is toss those stiff sheets into the washer with one cup of baking soda and a half-cup of vinegar, and wash for one cycle.
+All you have to do is toss those stiff sheets into the washer with 1 cup of baking soda and 1/2 cup of vinegar, and wash for one cycle.
 Be sure to completely omit your regular detergent this time around, as it tends to lock chemicals into the sheets.

 For better results, you can try starting your washer on hot water and then switch to cold as it enters the rinse cycle.
 You may also want to hold off on the vinegar and add it during the rinse cycle to prevent the formation of carbon dioxide from bubbling over (think about those volcano experiments you did in elementary school).

 If you're washing a larger set of sheets (queen or larger), you may want to wash the bottom sheet as well as any top sheets separately to ensure there's ample room in your washing machine.
 If they are squashed in, not only can this cause problems for your machine, but the softening process may not be so effective.

 It may take longer--and be somewhat inconvenient—but you'll find yourself cozying up with softer sheets if you skip the dryer and hang them up on a line outdoors.
 Avoiding the intense heat of the dryer can definitely help get those sheets nice and soft.

 However, if you don't have the space (or time) to line try, tossing them in the dryer is fine, too--just keep the temperature on the lowest setting possible.
 This can help prevent that post-wash scratchy feeling as well as protect your bedding from shrinkage.
 Ironing isn't necessary when it comes to texture, but always an option if you like that fresh-pressed look.